emanchahal44-max/Data_Augmentation/README.md

 - Images were also displayed using matplotlib.

 ## Output Location
-The augmented images were saved.
+The augmented images were savedin augmented_image folder.

 ## Conclusion
 Data augmentation helps improve deep learning model generalization by increasing dataset diversity and reducing overfitting.